 The Qiddiya Water Theme Park has been set to be one of the key entertainment attractions located in the center of Saudi Arabia, Riyadh.
 The location is also said to be the future capital of Entertainment, Culture, and Sports in the region.

-The water theme park will be bigger than any such water park in the entire world.
+The water theme park is bigger than any such water park in the entire world.
 The park will also feature state-of-the-art facilities that will be able to accommodate and host world water tournaments.
 The project will cost approximately US$ 750M and it will make use of smart technology in ensuring that the park’s operations align with sustainability efforts.

 Reported earlier